…you practise yoga, you prefer farmer’s markets to supermarkets, catchups with girlfriends over chai and use essential oils daily….

 You need something that will relieve the itchy eyes, nose and throat when spring and the hay fever season arrives.

-You need something to take the headache away after too much time in the sun.
+You need something to relieve the headache away after too much time in the sun.

 We are constantly bombarded with the message that there is a pill to fix everything – from general aches and pains to sports injuries; sore throats to digestive issues; jet lag to bali belly; and everything in between.
 Not to mention all manner of chronic issues we are told there is no option for but a cocktail of pills.

 All of these pills are readily available over the counter at the chemist, or with a visit to a doctor to write you a quick prescription.
-But more and more, people are searching for an alternative to chemist drugs with unknown (& potentially harmful) side effects.
+But more and more, people are searching for an alternative to the regular choices at the chemist.

 Prior to my baby getting sick in 2002, I had a selection of boxes from the chemist in my medicine cupboard – anti-histamines for my hay fever and pain-killers for period pain and headaches.
 I used the occasional dose of antibiotics when needed, I even agreed to having a tetanus injection once a long time ago, (not to mention the vaccines I was injected with as a child), all in the name of “health”.